 1—Recognizing cats and dogs

-Each lesson page includes links to course notes, forum discussion, and (most importantly) a wiki page.
+Each lesson page includes a link to a forum topic that includes a hyperlinked timeline, links to further resources, and a discussion of the lesson.
 Nearly all the participants in the original in-person course said that they found these resources very important for successfully completing the course.
 So be sure to make the most of them!
 And be sure to carefully read the Getting Started page to find out how this course is designed and how to get the most out of it.
-(Also, apologies that the questions from the audience are hard to hear - we get a special audience mic from lesson 3 onwards which resolves that problem.)

-The next point discussed is how to the data for this lesson (and indeed all the computer vision projects we’ll tackle) needs to be structured.
+An important point discussed is how to data for this lesson needs to be structured.
 This is the most important step for you to complete—if your data is not structured correctly you will not be able to train any models.

 Click here for links, notes, and discussion of this lesson.